Hstamp/and-code-of-conduct/readme.md

 The important information consists of:

 - Identifying information (name/badge number) of the participant doing the harassing.
-- The behavior that was in violation.
+- The behaviour that was in violation.
-- The approximate time of the behavior (if different than the time the report was made).
+- The approximate time of the behaviour (if different than the time the report was made).
 - The circumstances surrounding the incident.
 - Other people involved in the incident.